Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Hi, welcome back to Deliberate Leaders.
-I am Allison Dunn, your host and today we have the very famous Tommy Spalding.
+I am Allison Dunn, executive business coach, your host and today we have the very famous Tommy Spaulding.
 Tommy is the best selling author of The Heart Led Leader.
-And just so you know, he is the owner of Spalding Companies, where he provides leadership development, consulting, coaching and public speaking.
-And he is also the CEO and president of a nonprofit called Spalding Leadership Institute that produces cutting edge leadership programs to shape children and teenagers who are the next generation of our leaders.
+And just so you know, he is the owner of Spaulding Companies, where he provides leadership development, consulting, coaching and public speaking.
+And he is also the CEO and president of a nonprofit called Spaulding Leadership Institute that produces cutting edge leadership programs to shape children and teenagers who are the next generation of our leaders.
 I think that is so beautiful.
 Tommy, thank you so much for joining me today.

 My honor to be on the show.